testcontainers/testcontainers-go/docs/features/configuration.md

 However, sometimes customization is required. _Testcontainers for Go_ will respect the following order:

+1. Read the **tc.host** property in the `~/.testcontainers.properties` file.
+E.g. `tc.host=tcp://my.docker.host:1234`

-1. Read the **TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE** environment variable.
+2. Read the **TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE** environment variable.
 Path to Docker's socket.
 Used by Ryuk, Docker Compose, and a few other containers that need to perform Docker actions.

     Example: `/var/run/docker-alt.sock`

-2. If the Operative System retrieved by the Docker client is "Docker Desktop", return the default docker socket path for rootless docker.
+3. If the Operative System retrieved by the Docker client is "Docker Desktop", return the default docker socket path for rootless docker.

-3. Get the current Docker Host from the existing strategies: see [Docker host detection](#docker-host-detection).
+4. Get the current Docker Host from the existing strategies: see [Docker host detection](#docker-host-detection).

-4. If the socket contains the unix schema, the schema is removed (e.g. `unix:///var/run/docker.sock` -> `/var/run/docker.sock`)
+5. If the socket contains the unix schema, the schema is removed (e.g. `unix:///var/run/docker.sock` -> `/var/run/docker.sock`)

-5. Else, the default location of the docker socket is used: `/var/run/docker.sock`
+6. Else, the default location of the docker socket is used: `/var/run/docker.sock`